screamz2k/screamz2k.github.io/content/posts/phoenixc2-first-release.md

 ## Introduction
 ![Preview](/images/phoenixc2/web-interface.png)
 PhoenixC2 is a free & open source C2 framework for Red Teams.
-It is written in Python3 and uses for it's REST API.
+It is written in Python3 and uses Flask for it's REST API.
 It is designed to be easy to use and easy to extend.
 This is the **first** release of PhoenixC2, so there are still many features missing.

 ## Features